 f = Volume(0).Child("Program Files").Child("Microsoft Office"). _

-If the document or directory does not exist, the Exists property of the FolderItem is False.
+If the document or folder does not exist, the Exists property of the FolderItem is False.

-If you pass the empty string to GetFolderItem, it returns the FolderItem for the directory that contains the application.
+If you pass the empty string to FolderItem.Constructor, it returns the FolderItem for the folder that contains the application.

 The Parent property of the FolderItem class enables you to navigate one level up in the hierarchy.
-For example, the following gives you the FolderItem for the directory that contains the directory that contains the application:
+For example, the following gives you the FolderItem for the folder that contains the folder that contains the application:

 Remember, macOS is based on BSD Unix which uses "/" as the separator.